K3NW48/passgen/README.md

 # passgen
-A shell script to generate multiple base64 passwords based on user's input length.
+A shell script to generate multiple base64 passwords from user's input length.